NG235/leaf/README.md

 - Multiply two Numbers
 - Get Percentage Ammount
 - Area of a Rectangle
-- Perimter of a Rectangle
+- Perimeter of a Rectangle
 - Area of a Square
 - Perimeter of a Square
 - Square Number